Skip to content

 Top kitchen gardens

-Visitors exploring the Walled Garden at Felbrigg Hall in Norfolk | © National Trust Images/Annapurna Mellor
+Visitors in the walled kitchen garden at Beningbrough Hall | © National Trust Images/Annapurna Mellor

 The historic kitchen gardens in our care have fed people for centuries, with many still providing produce for use in selected cafés.
 Look out for rare breeds of chickens, period features and even some brickwork by Sir Winston Churchill in our pick of the best kitchen gardens.

-The Kitchen Garden at Beningbrough Hall, Yorkshire
+The Walled Garden at Beningbrough, Yorkshire

 The Walled Garden at Berrington Hall, Herefordshire